yurippe777/Majoras-Mask-Item-Tracker-Python/README.md

 **Please read:**

 mmTracker just contains the Python code to read the program.
-It needs the image and text files available in the correct locations to run.
+It contains several dependancies and cannot run on its own.
-The attatched .zip file contains all the files needed to run the program from Python, or you can just use the .exe file included.
+Check Releases for an easy to use .zip file which contains all the necessary dependancies.

+If you would like to run the program from Python, all the dependancies will be included here as well.